zhzhwei/docasys/README.md

 # DOCASYS

-DOCASYS is an extension of Typo3 CMS realizing technical aspects of [SFB/Transregio 96 research project](http://141.76.19.93/SFBweb/).
+DOCASYS is an extension of the TYPO3 CMS realizing technical aspects of [SFB/Transregio 96 research project](http://141.76.19.93/SFBweb/).

 ## Usage

 ### Preconditions

 - [Git](https://git-scm.com/downloads) is installed and the repo has been cloned locally
-- [Docker](https://www.docker.com/) runtime environment is installed
+- [Docker](https://www.docker.com/) runtime environment is installed and started

 ### Startup

 Use the startup script to build the docker container and start the app.
-Simply open a terminal window, navigate the root directory of this repo, type `./start.sh` and press enter.
+Simply open a terminal window, navigate the root directory of this repo (e.g. `cd $HOME/transregio96-docasys/`), type `./start.sh` and press enter.

-After the containers has been build and started, indicated by the name of the container and suffixed with *done*, open a browser window and navigate to <http://localhost/typo3/>.
+After the containers have been build and started, which isindicated by the name of the container suffixed with *done*, open a browser window and navigate to <http://localhost/typo3/>.
 Use username `user26` and password `user26` for authentication.
 This user has admin rights.